Anneal-path correction in flux qubits: Results

-\textit{S-curve width reduction via annealing path control}.--- To characterize our device for use in QA experiments, we perform a so-called ``s-curve" measurement~\cite{Berkley2010,Harris2010,Quintana2017} on our CSFQ.
-This is a single-qubit annealing experiment, where the CSFQ starts in the single-well regime [$A(0)\gg B(0)$] with a variable initial tilt $\varphi_z$, then the barrier $\varphi_x$ is raised (at fixed $\varphi_z$) to put the qubit in a tilted double-well regime, with negligible tunneling between the two wells.
-This is illustrated in Fig.~\ref{fig:panel}(a) (also see SM).
+To characterize our device for use in QA experiments, we perform a so-called ``s-curve" measurement~\cite{Chiorescu2003, Segall2003, Crankshaw2004, Oliver2005, Valenzuela2006, Berkley2010, Harris2010, Kwon2011, Quintana2017} on our CSFQ.
+This is a single-qubit annealing experiment, where the CSFQ starts in the single-well regime [$A(0)\gg B(0)$] with a variable initial tilt $\varphi_\text{z}$, then the barrier $\varphi_\text{x}$ is raised (at fixed $\varphi_\text{z}$) to put the qubit in a tilted double-well regime, with negligible tunneling between the two wells.
+This is illustrated in Fig.~\ref{fig:panel}(a) (also see Supplementary Note 3).
 Finally, a persistent current measurement is performed to determine which of the wells is occupied, corresponding to a computational basis measurement of $\sigma_z$.
 Ideally, the s-curve would be a step function.
-In actuality, one obtains a curve that resembles an \emph{S} shape with a characteristic width for transitioning between left and right circulating currents at the degeneracy point.
+In actuality, one obtains a curve that resembles an S shape with a characteristic width for transitioning between left and right circulating currents at the degeneracy point.
 The width $w$ can be found by fitting the right-well population $P$ to a phenomenological model~\cite{Harris2010}:

-The width, which should be minimized, depends on the rate at which the barrier is raised, thermalization between the states in left and right wells, and flux noise in the tilt bias near the minimum gap~\cite{Quintana2017phd}.
+The width, which should be minimized, depends on the rate at which the barrier is raised, thermalization between the states in left and right wells, and flux noise in the tilt bias near the minimum gap~\cite{Chiorescu2003, Segall2003, Crankshaw2004, Oliver2005, Valenzuela2006, Berkley2010, Harris2010, Kwon2011, Quintana2017phd}.
+In an annealing process, minimizing the s-curve width improves performance by increasing the qubit's sensitivity to other qubits it is coupled to, and increases the dynamic range of couplers by making it easier to induce a detectable shift in the qubit's state.